appsody/website/DEVELOPMENT.md

 ```
 gatsby build
 ```
-This build needs to successful before continuing to serve the website.
+This build needs to be successful before continuing to serve the website.

 2. Serve the website
 ```